hipache/hipache/README.md

 What is it?
 -----------

-Hipache (Apache for Hipsters) is a complete Proxy solution based on the node-http-proxy library.
+Hipache is a complete Proxy solution based on the node-http-proxy library.

 It currently powers most of the traffic served by thousands of applications